-This data can be used to estimate the CO2 and water vapor exchange of up to 250 acres of forest, giving an ecosystem-level answer to when forests are sources and sinks of CO2.
+At MOFLUX, a 106-foot tower is outfitted with sophisticated analytical equipment to measure carbon dioxide (CO2), water vapor and meteorological data.
+These data can be used to estimate the CO2 and water vapor exchange of up to 250 acres of forest, giving an ecosystem-level answer to when forests are sources and sinks of CO2.

 The project will undertake comparative studies with other AmeriFlux sites to examine how CO2 uptake (by photosynthesis) and release (by respiration) change along important climate and vegetation gradients.
-Also supported by the project are on-going, long-term successional studies at BREA to document historical forest development and forest dynamics at the site.
+Also supported by the project are on-going, long-term successional studies at BWREC to document historical forest development and forest dynamics at the site.

 Conducting Research at Baskett